Daihatsu Mira: L70/L80 series (1985)

 In January 1986, a five-door "Van" (Mira) version was added.
 A "Walk-through Van" version, using the regular bonnet combined with near square rear bodywork, appeared two months later.
 Folding doors (optional at the rear) made access possible even in the tightest streets.
 In August 1987, the Mira/Cuore received a minor facelift with a new grille and bonnet, as well as some other detail changes, all making for a smoother appearance overall.
 Two months later, a all-wheel drive version was made available in the turbocharged version.
 In February 1988, another Mira Parco special edition arrived.
 It was only available in black and with a bright, pop-colored interior, and was aimed at 20-something buyers.
 This model sold out rapidly, and for the summer, a second Parco edition (now with a bright-blue interior) arrived, followed by the third Mira Parco in February 1989.
 This version received a turbocharged engine and four-wheel drive.

-After having undergone another minor change in October 1988, a 50-PS turbocharged Mira Sedan TR/CR series for passenger use was also made available – as a five-door version, as well.
-A limited edition of 500 Mira Sedan TR-XX Limited was also sold.
+After having undergone another minor change in October 1988, a 50-PS turbocharged Cuore TR/CR series for passenger use was also made available, in a five-door version as well.
+A limited edition of 500 examples of the Mira Sedan TR-XX Limited was also sold.
+In the Japanese kei car market, "sedan" refers to the car's intended usage as a passenger car rather than as a commercial vehicle; these have a proper rear seat and generally more comfortable equipment.
+This was introduced in April 1989, which also marked the end of the division of the line into Mira and Cuore – as the Cuore nameplate was retired in Japan with the abolition of commodity tax; from now on the commercial and passenger models were simply called Mira Van and Mira Sedan.
 Japanese production of the L70 series ended when the new 660-cc L200 version was introduced in March 1990 in response to new regulations for the kei class.
-This also marked the end of the division of the line into Mira and Cuore, as the Cuore nameplate was retired in Japan with the introduction of the new model.